sitrox/schemacop/README_V3.md

   controller, as this only allows white-listed params and removes any params which are not whitelisted (i.e. similar to strong params from Rails).

+  If it is set to an enumerable (e.g. `Set` or `Array`), it functions as a white-list and only the given additional properties are allowed.

 #### Specifying properties

 Hash nodes support a block in which you can specify the required hash contents.